 Considering how much time, effort, and money goes into promoting your brand on Facebook, it’s essential that you understand what’s working and what isn’t.

-In today’s episode of Above the Noise, our VP of Marketing and Creative Josh Stike shows you how to check the Facebook performance numbers that matter the most.
+In today’s episode of Above the Noise, Josh Stike, our VP of marketing and creative, shows you how to check the Facebook performance numbers that matter the most.